pyrrhamide/mission-website/content/en/post/2021-04-26-further-modifications-volume-2/index.md

 The `about.md`, `skills.md` and `posts.md` widgets constituted my former homepage that was accessible via the logo and via the **about** menu on the navigation bar.
 The more I looked at it, the more I found it too heavy for an introductory page.
 I wanted something lighter that would still quickly present me, with the summary/bio/personal details available on another page.

 * I moved `about.md` and `skills.md` to an **about** widget page.
 * The `content/home/` folder builds the homepage.
-I kept `posts.md` and changed its design to a list.
-Then, I snooped in `themes/.../layouts/partials/widgets/` to copy `about.html` into the root project file, under the same path as template.
+I kept `posts.md` active and changed its design to a list.
+Then, I snooped in `themes/.../layouts/partials/widgets/` to copy `about.html` into the root project file, under the same path as the template.
 So `layouts/partials/widgets/about.html`.
 * I deleted everything past the network icons, **renamed the file to `about_custom.html`** since I still wanted to use the original widget on the new widget page, and I created `about_custom.md` in `content/home` based on the existing widget.

 {{% callout note %}}
 I did this before I found Isabella Benabaye's awesome blogpost, [7 Ways You Can Further Customize the Hugo Academic Theme](https://isabella-b.com/blog/hugo-academic-customization/#about-widget-without-a-summary).
 She also opted for an about widget without a summary, she detailed it very thoroughly and then some.
 It's a great post, I would have loved to have seen it when I first started moving things around on my website!
 {{% /callout %}}

-This is snippet of the YAML metadata for the standard `about.md` widget:
+This is a snippet of the YAML metadata for the standard `about.md` widget:
 ```yaml
 widget: about
 ```